A business running on multiple disconnected operational platforms

 What Was Built

-The ten systems were connected through a central automation layer built on n8n — software that watches for events across connected systems and triggers the right action in response, without anyone having to do it manually.
+The platforms were connected through a central automation layer built on n8n, software that watches for events across connected systems and triggers the right action in response, without anyone having to do it manually.

-When a job is completed in the field, the relevant record updates automatically in scheduling.
+When a job is completed, the relevant record updates automatically in scheduling.
 The invoice generates in Xero (the accounting platform).
 The payment gets matched when it clears through FNB.
 The document goes to the right folder in Microsoft 365.
 Nothing waits for a person to move it.

-The system also connects to Base44 — a custom operations application the business uses internally — so all of this runs through their existing workflows rather than replacing them.
+The system also connects to the custom operations application the business uses internally, so all of this runs through their existing workflows rather than replacing them.

 The Outcome

 The coordination work is gone.
 Staff who spent most of their day moving information between systems now have that time back.
-The business runs the same volume of work with less operational overhead, and the data across all ten systems stays accurate without anyone maintaining it manually.
+The business runs the same volume of work with less operational overhead, and the data across every platform stays accurate without anyone maintaining it manually.

 Working with disconnected systems?